rodcar/pnda-mcp/README.md

 ## 🎯 Overview

-PNDA-MCP is a **Model Context Protocol (MCP) server** that provides functionality for PNDA (Platform for Network Data Analytics).
-This server enables AI agents and applications to interact with PNDA through a standardized MCP interface.
+PNDA-MCP is a **Model Context Protocol (MCP) server** for **Peru's National Open Data Platform (Plataforma Nacional de Datos Abiertos)**.
+Although Peru's open data platform [datosabiertos.gob.pe](https://datosabiertos.gob.pe) hosts valuable datasets, it can be a challenging for AI agents to find and retrieve the most relevant data for a specific data analysis question.
+PNDA-MCP simplifies this by providing tools and prompts that let AI agents or any MCP client (such as VS Code or Claude Desktop) easily search for and access datasets, their metadata, and associated data files.
+The goal is to enable data scientist agents or code agents to automatically discover and analyze public datasets.

 ---